carstenbauer/MonteCarlo.jl/docs/src/DQMC/model.md

 - `save_model(file::JLDFile, model, entryname)` should write model information to the given file.
 It should also save the lattice via `save_lattice` and save a unqiue `tag`.
 If this is not implemented JLD2 will be asked to save the type as is, which makes it hard to load data when the model type is edited.
 - `_load_model(data, ::Val{Symbol(tag)})` loads a model from `data`, which typically is a JLDFile.
 Note that saved tag is used to dispatch to the correct method.
 - `intE_kernel(mc, model, G, ::Val{flv})` should be implemented to enable measurements of the energy from the interactive term as well as the total energy.
+- `choose_field(model)` returns the default field type for a given model.
+If this is not implemented a field must be passed to `DQMC`.

 #### Optional Methods